 Who needs a decent text editor?
 Anyone who needs to work with plain text files.
 That includes people who need a casual tool for small edits and those who use one as their primary software tool every day.
 You can use a text editor for tasks like:

 Some text editors are developed with one or more of these tasks in mind.
 A text editor aimed at app developers may include a debugger, while a text editor aimed at web developers might feature a live preview pane.
-But most text editors are flexible enough to be used for any purpose.
+However, most text editors are flexible enough for any purpose.

 The appeal of a text editor is that it can be used for so many different things, and personalized in ways that no other type of app can.
 However, many users prefer to use a more specialized tool, for example, an IDE (Integrated Development Environment) for programming, or a dedicated writing application like Scrivener or Ulysses.